-BYTE WRITE COMMAND (OPCODE, ADDRESS AND DATA) Figure 3 shows an example of the Write command.
-For this the device is selected and the opcode 0x02 is sent.
-The High Address byte is given 0x00 followed by the Low Address byte, 0x10.
-Finally, the data is clocked in last, in this case, 0xA5.
+WRITE COMMAND (OPCODE, ADDRESS AND DATA) Figure 4 shows an example of the Write command.
+For this waveform the device is selected and the opcode 0x02 is received.
+The High Address byte receives 0x00 followed by the Low Address byte 0x55.
+Finally, the data is clocked in which is 0xAA.
 Once the Chip Select is toggled at the end of this command, the internal write cycle is initiated.
-Once the internal write cycle has begun, the WIP bit in the STATUS register can now be polled to check when the write finishes, or a delay needs to be added (~5ms) if the WIP bit is not being polled.
+After the internal write cycle has begun, the WIP bit in the Status Register can now be polled to check when the write finishes, or a delay needs to be added to the microcontroller firmware (~5ms) if the WIP bit is not being polled.
 This code uses WIP polling.
-A page write can be accomplished by continuing to give data bytes to the device without toggling \overline{CS} .
-Up to 32 bytes can be written to the 25LC160B before a write cycle is needed.
-Once \overline{CS} is brought high after the data bytes have been transmitted, then the write cycle timer will begin and normal polling can be initiated.

-DATA POLLING (RDSR - CHECK FOR WIP SET) After a valid write command is given, the STATUS register can be read to check if the internal write cycle has been initiated and it can continuously be monitored to look for the end of the write cycle.
-In this case, the device is selected and the opcode, 0x05, is sent.
-The STATUS register is then shifted out on the Data Out pin, resulting in a value of 0x03.
-Figure 4 shows that both the WEL bit (bit 1) and the WIP bit (bit 0) are set, meaning the write cycle is in progress.
+DATA POLLING (RDSR - CHECK FOR WIP SET) After a valid Write command is given, the Status Register can be read to check if the internal write cycle has been initiated.
+It can also be monitored continuously to look for the end of the write cycle.
+In this case, the device is selected and the opcode 0x05 is received.
+The Status Register contents are then shifted out on the Data Out pin, resulting in a value of 0x03.
+Figure 5 shows that both the WEL bit (bit 1) and the WIP bit (bit 0) are set (0x03), meaning the write cycle is in progress.

-FIGURE 4: DATA POLLING (READ STATUS REGISTER TO CHECK WIP BIT) DATA POLLING FINISHED (RDSR - WIP BIT CLEARED) The firmware remains in a continuous loop and the WIP status is evaluated until the bit is cleared.
-Figure 5 shows the Status Register Read command followed by a value of 0x00 being shifted out on the Data Out pin.
-This indicates that the Write Cycle has finished and the device is now ready for additional commands.
-The WEL bit is also cleared at the end of a write cycle, which serves as additional protection against unwanted writes.
+FIGURE 5: DATA POLLING (READ STATUS REGISTER TO CHECK WIP BIT)

+DATA POLLING FINISHED (RDSR - WIP BIT CLEARED) The code was written to stay in a continuous loop and evaluate the status Register until the WIP bit is cleared.
+Figure 6 shows the Status Register Read command followed by a value of 0x00 being shifted out on the Data Out pin.
+This indicates that the write cycle has finished and the EEPROM is now ready for additional commands.
+The WEL bit is also cleared at the end of a write cycle.
+This serves as additional protection against unwanted writes.
+FIGURE 6: DATA POLLING FINISHED (RDSR - WIP & WEL BITS CLEARED)